-The DfT identify that 78% of walk trips are less than 1km in length,(DfT Transport Statistics GB).
-It offers the greatest potential to replace short car trips, particularly under 2 kilometres, and confirms that walking also forms an often forgotten part of all longer journeys by public transport and car.
+The DfT identify that 78% of walk trips are less than 1km in length, (DfT Transport Statistics GB).

 Walk Catchments

 Clearly, there is also potential for walking to form part of a longer journey for residents and employees to and from the proposed development.